nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Listing all doctors <a name="list-doctors"/>

 ### Adding an appointment <a name="appointment"/>
-1. Add an appointment when appointment list is showing today's appointments
+1. Add an appointment
-    1. Prerequisites: list all appointments using the `appt -l` command.
-There must be multiple doctors and patients in the patient and doctor lists.
+    1. Prerequisites: There must be multiple doctors and patients in the patient and doctor lists.
 There are less than 100 patients and doctors.

     1. Test case: `appt -a p/1 d/1 s/31/12/2050 12:00 dur/5 r/Patient wants a blood test`<br>
       Expected: An appointment is added.
 Details of the appointment shown in the response box.
-The appointment does not show up in the appointment list.
+The appointment shows up in the appointment list.

     1. Test case: `appt -a p/1 d/1 s/31/12/2050 12:05 r/Patient wants a blood test`<br>
       Expected: An appointment is added.
 Details of the appointment shown in the response box.
-The appointment does not show up in the appointment list.
+The appointment shows up in the appointment list.

     1. Test case: `appt -a p/1 d/1 s/31/12/2050 12:30 dur/50`<br>
       Expected: An appointment is added.
 Details of the appointment shown in the response box.
-The appointment does not show up in the appointment list.
+The appointment shows up in the appointment list.

     1. Test case: `appt -a p/1 d/1 s/31/12/2050 14:00`<br>
        Expected: An appointment is added.
 Details of the appointment is shown in the response box.
-The appointment does not show up in the appointment list.
+The appointment shows up in the appointment list.

     1. Test case: `appt -a p/1 d/1 s/DATE_AND_TIME dur/5 r/Patient wants a blood test,` where `DATE_AND_TIME` is today's date and any time<br>
        Expected: An appointment is added.
 Details of the appointment is shown in the response box.
 The appointment shows up in the appointment list.